Society and Sports Team Elections

 Who can run in an election?

-You can only run in a committee election for your society if you fulfil ALL of the below criteria:
+You can only stand for election to a committee for your society or sport if you fulfil ALL of the below criteria:

 • You have paid your membership fee to the society at the time of running in the elections